harasees-singh/Data-Analysis-Project/README.md

 Please note that you will need node.js installed on your machine to run this project.

 1. open the terminal in "Data Analysis Project" folder.
-2. type 'cd automobile_industry_analysis' in the terminal and press enter.
+2. type `cd automobile_industry_analysis` in the terminal and press enter.
-3. type 'npm i' in the terminal and press enter.
+3. type `npm i` in the terminal and press enter.
 Wait for the packages to download and install.
-4. finally enter 'npm start' in the ternminal to run the app on port 3000.
+4. finally enter `npm start` in the ternminal to run the app on port 3000.

 ## Data Set
 ### This project uses a data set consisting of various features like price, sales, horsepower, curbweight, mileage, etc. of 205 cars.